 Singleton pattern is used to ensure that only an instance of a class is created.
 Each time an attempt to create an instance of the class will return the same instance.

+In this article, we are discussing the implementation of the Singleton Pattern in Go.
 Implementing the Singleton pattern in Go is slightly different from Java, PHP, and TypeScript.
-Let’s take a look at a few examples of Singleton design pattern in Go.

 package main